Kobach looks for comeback in Kansas after losing 2 big races

 AP Political Writer

 TOPEKA, Kan.
-(AP) — Kansas voters have said no to him twice over the past four years.
-But Kris Kobach is nonetheless betting that this can be the year he makes a political comeback.
+(AP) — Kansas voters have said no to Kris Kobach twice over the past four years.
+But he is nonetheless betting that this can be the year he makes a political comeback.

 His losses, including a 2018 defeat that handed the governor’s office in this Republican-leaning state to a Democrat, might end other political careers.
 But Kobach, who built a national reputation as an immigration hard-liner while Kansas secretary of state, is now aiming for the state attorney general’s office.